 If we raise the individual capacity of all community members to both teach and learn well on a daily basis then not only educational outcomes for children will improve but the whole of community will benefit intellectually, financially and culturally from a true learning community.

-This project expects a range of outcomes, with the main expected outcome being that rural communities provide a whole of community approach to learning that engages students and impacts positively on their opportunities and outcomes.
+This project expects a range of outcomes, with the main expected outcome being that rural and remote communities provide a whole of community approach to learning that engages students and impacts positively on their opportunities and outcomes.

-Specifically outcomes include:
+Specifically these outcomes have include:

 - greater involvement of the community/families in supporting and providing quality learning;